 But I kept at it because I hated myself for relapsing, for my horrible life, you name it, I was my worst enemy.

-After Bill Wilson’s friend, Ebby, a recovering alcoholic paid Bill a visit while he was drinking in his house, Bill began to experience the stirrings of an awakening.
+After Bill Wilson’s friend, Ebby, a recovering alcoholic, visited Bill while drinking in his house, Bill began to experience the stirrings of an awakening.
 He saw that Ebby “was on a different footing.
 His roots grasped a new soil.”

 Towards the end of my drinking, I felt that I was standing in a deserted field and that there were weeds wrapped around my body, using me as a trellis, as if I was a scarecrow.

 As many of us know, Bill finally had a spiritual awakening when he went for treatment at Town’s Hospital.
-He saw a flash of a white light, and felt a feeling of peace and joy within his soul.
+He saw a flash of white light and felt a feeling of peace and joy within his soul.

 On November 27, 2011, I was so intoxicated that I fell on my knees and yelled at God.
 At that point, my dogs and I lived alone inside a foreclosed house that did not even belong to me.
 Suddenly, I saw a statue of Buddha on my desk that the homeowner had left behind after he moved out.